mikeygough/my-ACS-2330-Responsive-Web-Design/class-3.md

 ## The W3C CSSWG says:

-Looking to the future the CSS Working Group says this:
+Looking to the future!
+The CSS Working Group says this:

-> **NOTE:** It is expected that all of the media types will also be deprecated in time, as appropriate media features are defined which capture their important differences.
+> **NOTE:** It is expected that all of the _media types_ will also be deprecated in time, as _appropriate media features_ are defined which capture their important differences.

 https://developer.mozilla.org/en-US/docs/Web/CSS/@media

 **Who is the CSSWG?** The CSSWG (CSS Working Group) is a group of individuals who are involved in the development and maintenance of the Cascading Style Sheets (CSS) language.
 The group is part of the World Wide Web Consortium (W3C), which is a community of organizations and individuals working to develop web standards.

 What does that mean?
-Above the `@media` query defines the media type as `print`.
+Above, the `@media` query defines the media type as `print`.
 You can also describe media features.
 Here's an example:

 ```CSS
 @media screen and (max-width: 480px) {